-When an elderly parent is sent home after being hospitalized for a health issue, it can be difficult for them to adjust.
+When an elderly parent is sent home after being hospitalized in Omaha for a health issue, it can be difficult for them to adjust.
 This is especially true if they are experiencing a loss of mobility or can’t do as much as they once did around the house after a hospital discharge.

-Bringing in a home health aide for a parent in this situation is often the best way to make sure your loved one is safe and able to keep up with day-to-day activities such as making meals, light housekeeping, bathing and more.
+Bringing in a local home health aide for a parent in this situation is often the best way to make sure your loved one is safe and able to keep up with day-to-day activities such as making meals, light housekeeping, bathing and more.
 In many cases, Medicare will pay for this type of care for up to two months after a hospital discharge.

 - Make sure that you work with an in-home health care agency that is experienced in matching seniors with the right caregiver.
 While there will be a period of getting to know each, it is important that your parent feels safe and comfortable with their caregiver.

 - Give caregivers a list of the types of things your parent likes – and doesn’t like.
 This includes food, television shows or anything else you feel is important.